Tomato Kurma (South Indian style Tomato Curry)

 Instructions

-• In a blender, add desiccated coconut, poppy seeds, garlic, ginger, cloves, cinnamon, cassia, cashews, water and grind it to a smooth paste and keep it aside.
+• In a blender, add desiccated coconut, poppy seeds, garlic, ginger, cloves, cardamom, cassia, cashews, water and grind it to a smooth paste and keep it aside.

 • In a kadai or deep skillet, heat oil over medium-high heat.